ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 : {{-jws}}

 Encoding Considerations:
-: 8bit; values are represented as a JSON Object or as a series of base64url-encoded values each separated from the next by a single period ('.') character.
+: binary; values are represented as a JSON Object or as a series of base64url-encoded values each separated from the next by a single period ('.') character.

 Interoperability Considerations:
 : n/a